 Dogs can bark at certain people because the individual has abused the dog in the past or they look or smell like someone who abused them.
 Your dog may also find the person’s body language or tone of voice to be threatening.
-On the same subject : How to Choose a Dry Dog Food. … It could be because the dog is excited to see the person.
+To see also : How to play watch dogs 2 online. … It could be because the dog is excited to see the person.

 Why is my dog aggressive towards a person?
 The growl is a sign of aggression against canines, usually motivated by fear, protective instincts or the desire to be dominant over someone.
 Your dog may see that particular person threatening you as a threat to their safety or possessions, for example.
 Other perceptions can trigger the same reaction.

 Why do dogs bark at strangers and not at others?
 Dogs are always on alert when someone new arrives on the scene.
 However, sometimes some people start grunting or barking right away, but others don’t.
 This momentary temperament could indicate aggression, a defensive attitude, or just some form of anxiety.

 Why do dogs tilt their heads when we talk to them?

 A dog’s hearing is wider than ours, but it’s not as accurate.
 Hooking their ears while tilting their head helps them locate noises faster.
 On the same subject : How old is a 14 year old dog.
 It also helps them listen to and interpret the tone of our voices and choose familiar words such as “walkies”.

 Do dogs bow their heads when they are confused?
 A: No. At least not exactly.
 It’s one of the dog’s most sympathetic behaviors: when a dog seems to listen or concentrate intently, he will sometimes turn his head to one side, seeming to mimic human “confusing” behavior. … These nonverbal communication tools include facial expressions and, yes, nodding.